Abdou-ce/printf/README.md

 Function Purpose
 When parsing a format string in the custom printf-like implementation, these functions are responsible for handling specific format specifiers encountered (e.g., %c, %d, %s).
 They format and print the corresponding data based on the formatting options and flags specified within the format string.

+7-"print_number.c"
+This set of utility functions is designed to support the functionality of a custom printf-like implementation.
+These functions handle tasks related to character digit checking, string length calculation, and formatting and printing of numbers.

+Included Functions
+int _isdigit(int c): Checks whether a character is a digit (0-9).

+int _strlen(char *s): Returns the length of a string.

+int print_number(char *str, params_t *params): Prints numbers with various formatting options.

+int print_number_right_shift(char *str, params_t *params): Prints numbers right-aligned with padding.

+int print_number_left_shift(char *str, params_t *params): Prints numbers left-aligned with padding.

+Function Purpose
+These utility functions are essential components of a custom printf-like implementation.
+They are used to manage and format data that is passed as arguments to the custom _printf function.
+They handle tasks like checking if a character is a digit, calculating the length of a string, and formatting and printing numbers with various alignment and padding options.